Jiang Zemin: Economic policy

-In the early 1990s, post-Tiananmen economic reforms by Vice Premier and later Premier Zhu Rongji with Jiang's support had stabilized and the country was on a consistent growth trajectory.
-At the same time, China faced myriad economic and social problems.
-At Deng's state funeral in 1997, Jiang delivered the elder statesman's eulogy.
-Jiang had inherited a China rampant with political corruption, and regional economies growing too rapidly for the stability of the entire country.
-Deng's policy that "some areas can get rich before others" led to an opening wealth gap between coastal regions and the interior provinces.
+In the early 1990s, post-Tiananmen economic reforms by Vice Premier and later Premier Zhu Rongji with Jiang's support had stabilized and the country was on a consistent growth trajectory, reaching an annual rate of nearly 10 percent by the late 1990s.
+Jiang had inherited a complicated trade regime that simultaneously incentivized exports while maintaining protectionist policies, including an unweighted average tariff rate of 43.1 percent in 1992.

+One of the ways Jiang and Zhu addressed internal inefficiencies was by using China's long-held goal of joining the World Trade Organization as political impetus to force domestic reform.
 Jiang and Zhu initiated major reforms to state-owned enterprises (SOEs) during their tenure.
-Per the concept of grasping the large, letting go of the small, a number of heavy industries were deregulated and many small- and medium-sized SOEs were closed down or privatized, initially removing as many as 40 million jobs from SOEs.
-Jiang also oversaw the breaking of the iron rice bowl, allowing China to join the World Trade Organization in 2001.
-As a result of the reforms, unemployment rates skyrocketed, rising as high as 40% in some urban areas, and stock markets fluctuated greatly.
-The scale of rural migration into urban areas was unprecedented anywhere, and little was being done to address an ever-increasing urban-rural wealth gap.
-Official reports put the figure on the percentage of China's GDP being moved and abused by corrupt officials at 10%.
+As part of grasping the large, letting go of the small strategy, they oversaw a massive administrative restructuring.
+In 1998 alone, Zhu slashed the central bureaucracy in half and over 11 ministries.
+A number of heavy industries were deregulated and many small- and medium-sized SOEs were closed down or privatized, initially removing as many as 40 million jobs from SOEs in a process widely known as "Xiagang" (下岗: to get down from the post).
+In addition to bureaucratic restructuring, China also accepted WTO accession terms that were far more stringent than other developing countries who joined the WTO, including drastically reducing tariffs for manufactured goods and improved legal protections for foreign firms.
+However, these reforms left a mixed legacy.
+While accession to the WTO is credited with China's growth from the sixth largest world economy to the second, economic growth intensified regional imbalances.

-Jiang's biggest aim in the economy was stability, and he believed that a stable government with highly centralized power would be a prerequisite, choosing to postpone political reform, which in many facets of governance exacerbated the ongoing problems.
-After the coastal regions and SEZs were sufficiently developed, Jiang worked to reduce geographic disparities by encouraging richer cities to "provide financial, technological, and managerial assistance to the poorer, western ones."
+While the eastern coastal region remained the core of trade development, the central and western regions lagged behind.
+Jiang's administration worked to reduce geographic disparities by encouraging richer cities to "provide financial, technological, and managerial assistance to the poorer, western ones."
 Jiang put forward the plan for China's western development.
 Construction of various infrastructure projects such as the Qinghai–Tibet railway and the Three Gorges Dam began under Jiang's leadership.
 Jiang launched the Going Global policy in 1999, a national strategy which sought to develop national champion firms, increase foreign demand for Chinese goods and services, and secure energy and resources.
 This policy greatly expanded Chinese investment and influence in the global South, particularly in Africa and Asia.
 During Jiang's tenure, China adopted policies to expand its trade and economic relations with other countries through the Maritime Commerce Law (1993), Anti-Subsidy Rules (1997), and 2001 revisions to the Foreign Investment Law.